 Mid council leader expresses the gift of Presbyterian theology that she received as a child

-On a recent edition of Everyday God-Talk, Lewis told host Dr. So Jung Kim that she is very aware of her privilege of being the recipient of a gift and her responsibility to share it.
-Raised by a single parent, Lewis grew up with three professional women — her mother, her aunt and her grandmother.
+On the latest edition of Everyday God-talk, Burns Lewis tells host Dr. So Jung Kim that she is very aware of her privilege of being the recipient of a gift and her responsibility to share it.
+Raised by a single parent, Burns Lewis grew up with three professional women — her mother, her aunt, and her grandmother.
 They gave her an inheritance of expansive theology based on love and inclusion.

 “My family of origin were raised Jewish, but mostly culturally, not theologically,” she said.